Nicole Caruth

 Class of 2025

-I’m Nicole, a freelance writer and reporter based in the San Francisco Bay Area.
-My writing has been published by ARTnews, Civil Eats, Gastronomica, Hyperallergic and Public Art Review, and in two Phaidon Press volumes.
+I’m Nicole, a freelance writer and journalist based in the San Francisco Bay Area.

-A former curator of contemporary art, I pivoted to journalism a couple of years ago and am wrapping up my master’s degree at the U.C.
-Berkeley Graduate School of Journalism with a focus on public health.
+A former curator of contemporary art, I pivoted to journalism a few years ago and am currently wrapping up my master’s degree at the U.C.
+Berkeley Graduate School of Journalism, focusing on narrative writing and public health.

-You can see my past and recent work at the link under my profile picture or at www.nicolecaruth.com.
+You can see my work at the link under my profile picture or at www.nicolecaruth.com.

 EDUCATION